DoctorMcKay/node-stdlib/README.md

 - `ipString` - A dotted-decimal string format IPv4 address

 Returns a 32-bit unsigned integer representation of the input IP address.

+# Promises

+### callbackPromise(callbackArgs, callback, [isOptional, ]excutor)
+- `callbackArgs` - An array of strings indicating the names and order of arguments in the callback. `null` to just pass the entire promise result object
+- `callback` - A callback function, or falsy if none
+- `isOptional` - Indicates whether the callback is optional.
+If it isn't, then rejected promises will crash the app (eventually).
+Default `false`.
+- `executor` - The executor function for the promise with signature `(accept, reject)`

+Creates and returns a promise that can also be used to fire a callback, for supporting both promises and callbacks.